-- ii.
+- a.
+Honors and preserves core autonomies crucial to school success including: - i.
+Governing board independence from the authorizer; - ii.
 Personnel; - iii.
 School vision and culture; - iv.
 Instructional programming, design, and use of time; and - v.
-Budgeting - b.
+Budgeting. - b.
 Does not assume direct responsibility for the success or failure of individual schools but holds schools accountable for their performance. - c.
 Minimizes administrative burdens on schools. - d.
 Focuses on holding schools accountable for outcomes rather than processes.